 Catori – Native

-The removal of indigenous people by the government included assimilation, compulsory schooling, forced relocation, and destruction of equipment and animals by First Nations hunters.
-Because of this, Catori’s family was forced to leave their native land and move to Toronto.
+The removal of indigenous people by the government included assimilation, compulsory schooling, forced relocation, and destruction of equipment, because of this, Catori’s family was forced to leave their native land and move to Toronto.

 Gabriela – Venezuela